goldmangrey/ToDo-List_Django/README.md

 ToDo Web App with authentication in Django Installation

-Before starting to use the code you must install required packages and modules.
+For starting to use the code you need to download required packages and modules.

 django (https://www.djangoproject.com/)
 Usage